Where is Heidelberg University located?

 Must I submit all of my documents at the same time?

 You may submit the documents all together or in stages as they become ready.
-If you choose to send them separately, be certain that your complete name appears consistently on all of the documents so that we can match them to your file and process them as quickly as possible.
+If you choose to send them separately, be certain that your complete name appears consistently on all of the documents and communications so that we can match them to your file and process them as quickly as possible.
 We notify you by email when your file is complete and an admission decision has been made.

 How do I send admission documents to Heidelberg?